turingschool-examples/little-esty-shop/user_stories.md

 As a merchant,
 When I visit my merchant dashboard
-Then I see link to my merchant items index (/merchant/:merchant_id/items) And I see a link to my merchant invoices index (/merchant/:merchant_id/invoices)
+Then I see link to my merchant items index (/merchant/merchant_id/items) And I see a link to my merchant invoices index (/merchant/merchant_id/invoices)
 ```

 ```
-Merchant Dashboard Statistics - Favorite Customer
+Merchant Dashboard Statistics - Favorite Customers

 As a merchant,
 When I visit my merchant dashboard
-Then I see the names of the top 5 customers who have conducted the largest number of successful transactions with my merchant
+Then I see the names of the top 5 customers who have conducted the largest number of successful transactions with my merchant And next to each customer name I see the number of successful transactions they have conducted with my merchant
 ```

 ```